 (Zip codes: 32207, 32216, 32217, 32211, 32277, 32225 and surrounding neighborhoods.)

-Jacksonville is home to a number of great neighborhoods.
-From urban centers to quaint and quiet suburban streets, the city sprawls west into the countryside and east to the coast from it’s central feature, the st. john river.
-San Marco, San Jose, Arlington and Baymeadows make up an interesting section of the city on the rivers southeastern banks.
-There residential neighborhoods in the area range from large modern planned communities to quiet older oak lined streets that boast some of the most beautiful houses in the city.
+Jacksonville is home to several great neighborhoods.
+From urban centers to quaint and quiet suburban streets, the city sprawls west into the countryside and east to the coast from its central feature, the st. john river.
+San Marco, San Jose, Arlington, and Baymeadows make up an interesting section of the city on the rivers’ southeastern banks.
+There residential neighborhoods in the area range from large modern planned communities to quiet older oak-lined streets that boast some of the most beautiful houses in the city.
 San Marco is inhabited by a hip younger generation and established families that have been there for generations.
 It has great restaurants and shops everywhere you turn.

 The diversity of neighborhoods makes for a wide range of housing in terms of both price and condition.
 While older neighborhoods are being gentrified and older homes restored and renovated, many properties have fallen into disrepair.
-As with any area which boasts a high volume of rental properties, you tend to see a pretty big split between what constitutes upkeep and maintenance to a landlord, rather than a home owner.
-Many properties seem to visually bring down the whole neighborhood and moreover, they can have a real effect on property values, crime and safety.
+As with any area which boasts a high volume of rental properties, you tend to see a pretty big split between what constitutes upkeep and maintenance to a landlord, rather than a homeowner.
+Many properties seem to visually bring down the whole neighborhood and they can have a real effect on property values, crime, and safety.

 So what can we do to help our Jacksonville, FL neighborhoods flourish?

-Freedom Home buyers specializes in distressed properties.
+Freedom Home Buyers specializes in distressed properties.
 Our team is trained to know the market and form the big picture of a house from where it is now… to where it can go.
-We purchase all types of homes in the San Marco, San Jose, Arlington and Baymeadows area and can take a house from busted to beautiful helping out the whole neighborhood in the process.
-If you have a home that is in need of some TLC, or know someone in the area that just isn’t keeping up their property to the standards they should… We can help.
+We purchase all types of homes in the San Marco, San Jose, Arlington, and Baymeadows area and can take a house from busted to beautiful helping out the whole neighborhood in the process.
+If you have a home that needs TLC or someone in the area that just isn’t keeping up their property to the standards they should… We can help.
 Give us a call or fill out the form on this page.
 We would love to look at any potential property that you think might be a good fit.